Blog SOC 1 vs SOC 2

 The Audit Process

-• Identifying Relevant Controls: Determine and document the specific controls that support your defined objectives.
-Ensure these controls are effective at mitigating related risks.
+• Identifying Relevant Controls: Establish and record the applicable controls that are in place in support of your stated objectives.
+Ensure these controls are capable of reducing the risks associated with such objectives.

-• Engaging a Qualified CPA Firm: Choose a CPA firm with expertise in SOC 1 audits.
-A firm like TrustNet can guide you through the audit process and ensure compliance with AICPA standards.
+• Engaging a Qualified CPA Firm: Determine a CPA specializing in SOC 1 audits.
+A firm like TrustNet can help you with auditing and help you to conform with AICPA standards.

-• Implementing Remediation Measures: Address any gaps or weaknesses in your controls before the audit.
-This step is critical to meet the required standards for financial reporting integrity.
+• Implementing Remediation Measures: Eliminate any lapses or deficiencies in your controls prior to the audit.
+This measure is important to ensure that the expectation for the integrity of financial reporting standards is achieved.

 • Identifying Relevant Controls: Map out controls that address the chosen Trust Services Criteria.
 This includes detailing how your organization safeguards and manages data.